Newark, Ohio: 2010 census

 As of the census of 2010, there were 47,573 people, 19,840 households, and 12,057 families residing in the city.
 The population density was 2278.4 PD/sqmi.
 There were 21,976 housing units at an average density of 1052.5 /sqmi.
 The racial makeup of the city was 92.8% White, 3.3% African American, 0.3% Native American, 0.6% Asian, 0.3% from other races, and 2.6% from two or more races.
-Hispanic or Latino of any race were 1.2% of the population.
+Hispanic or Latino people of any race were 1.2% of the population.

 There were 19,840 households, of which 30.8% had children under the age of 18 living with them, 40.7% were married couples living together, 14.8% had a female householder with no husband present, 5.3% had a male householder with no wife present, and 39.2% were non-families.
 31.9% of all households were made up of individuals, and 12.3% had someone living alone who was 65 years of age or older.
 The average household size was 2.35 and the average family size was 2.94.

 The median age in the city was 37.3 years.
-24% of residents were under the age of 18; 9.9% were between the ages of 18 and 24; 25.6% were from 25 to 44; 26% were from 45 to 64; and 14.5% were 65 years of age or older.
+Twenty-four percent of residents were under the age of 18; 9.9% were between the ages of 18 and 24; 25.6% were from 25 to 44; 26% were from 45 to 64; and 14.5% were 65 years of age or older.
 The gender makeup of the city was 47.8% male and 52.2% female.

-Business
+Economy

 Newark is the site of several major manufacturers.
 Holophane, founded in 1898, is one of the world's oldest manufacturers of lighting-related products.
-The main factory of Owens Corning Fiberglass is also located in Newark.
-State Farm Insurance has Regional Headquarters here.
+The main factory of Owens Corning Fiberglas is also located in Newark.
+State Farm Insurance had Regional Headquarters here.
 The Park National Bank Corporation is headquartered in downtown Newark.

 Several industrial parks have been developed and house such major companies as Kaiser Aluminum, Dow Chemical Company, General Electric, Covestro, Boeing, THK, Harry & David, Communicolor, Diebold, Anomatic, International Paper, and Tamarack Farms Dairy.
 Longaberger, a major basket-maker, had their new corporate headquarters in Newark designed as a gigantic "medium market basket," their most popular model.

 The main shopping center in the area is the Indian Mound Mall, located in nearby Heath.
 The mall is named for the internationally known, ancient complex called the Newark Earthworks, built 2,000 years ago by the Hopewell culture of central Ohio.
 It is a National Historic Landmark and major elements of the earthworks are located less than a mile away from the shopping mall named for them.